-In our work we presented another characterization of the integrable systems underlying the special geometry of the ${\CalN}=2$ theories with the superconformal ultraviolet limit.
+In our work, we presented another characterization of the integrable systems underlying the special geometry of the ${\CalN}=2$ theories with the superconformal ultraviolet limit.
 Namely, we identify these systems with the moduli spaces of some gauge/Higgs configurations, such as monopoles or instantons, with the gauge group $\Gq$ corresponding to the quiver diagram encoding, among other things, the matter sector of the theory.
-Unlike all previous approaches, see \cref{fig:world1}, which involved some reference to the non-perturbative dualities, or even embedding of the gauge theory to string theory and M-theory, we derive these statements within the quantum field theory, by analyzing the instanton contributions to the low-energy effective action.
+Unlike all previous approaches, see Figure~\ref{fig:world1}, which involved some reference to the non-perturbative dualities, or even embedding of the gauge theory to string theory and M-theory, we derive these statements within the quantum field theory, by analyzing the instanton contributions to the low-energy effective action. \looseness=-1

-In some cases (e.g. in a simple fashion for the $A_r$ type theories, in a more subtle way for the $D_r$ type theories) our phase spaces can be identified with the phase spaces of Hitchin systems on the low genus curves with punctures, using some version of Nahm-Fourier-Mukai transform, but in general we don't have such a duality.
-Provided a complete description of the Seiberg-Witten curves and algebraic integrable systems for the $\CalN=2$ ADE quiver theories it would be interesting to further investigate this ADE quiver class, along the lines of \cite{Gaiotto:2009hg,Gaiotto:2010be} or \cite{Alim:2011ae} for the ``S-class''.
+In some cases (e.g., in a simple fashion for the $A_r$ type theories, in a more subtle way for the~$D_r$ type theories) our phase spaces can be identified with the phase spaces of Hitchin systems on the low genus curves with punctures, using some version of Nahm--Fourier--Mukai transform, but in general we don't have such a duality.
+Provided a complete description of the Seiberg--Witten curves and algebraic integrable systems for the $\CalN=2$ ADE quiver theories it would be interesting to further investigate this ADE quiver class, along the lines of~\cite{Gaiotto:2010be,Gaiotto:2009hg} or \cite{Alim:2011ae} for the ``S-class''.

-In the other cases, e.g. the class II $E_r$ type theories we can use the relation between the moduli of del Pezzo surfaces and the moduli of $E$-bundles on elliptic curve to assign to our version of the Seiberg-Witten curve a one-parametric family of del Pezzo surfaces, which can be viewed as an example of the mirror noncompact threefold of \cite{Katz:1997eq}.
+In the other cases, e.g., the class II $E_r$ type theories we can use the relation between the moduli of del Pezzo surfaces and the moduli of $E$-bundles on elliptic curve to assign to our version of the Seiberg--Witten curve a one-parametric family of del Pezzo surfaces, which can be viewed as an example of the mirror noncompact threefold of~\cite{Katz:1997eq}.